Graduate Course Catalog 2016-2017

 Certificate in Industrial Statistics

 The Department of Mathematics and Statistics offers a graduate certificate in the area of industrial statistics.
-For more information please visit the Mathematics & Statistics site.
+For more information please visit the mathematics and statistics website.

 Please visit the Graduate School website for detailed instructions about applying to the certificate program.